-If you are reading this, you have been admitted to study in Sweden.
-Congratulations!!
+If you are reading this and have been admitted to study in Sweden, congratulations!!
 In this blog, I will be explaining how to apply for a student residence permit to study in Sweden as a non-EU citizen.

 As a Lebanese citizen, any visa application can be a nightmare.
 You have to collect thousands of documents, wait endless hours and it can be a really stressful process.
 However, my student residence application for Sweden was really smooth!
 Here is everything you need to know to have a smooth experience as well.

 In order to get your student residence permit, you will need to check that your documents are in order and then apply for the residence permit online.
-Once a decision has been made, you will book an appointment at the nearest Embassy or Consulate of Sweden where you will get your fingerprints and picture taken.
+Once a decision has been made, you will book an appointment at the nearest Embassy or Consulate of Sweden where your passport will be reviewed and you will get your fingerprints and picture taken.
 Once your residence card is ready, you will be informed and you can go to pick it up and actually even choose to let it be sent to your home↗️!
 Easy, no?

 But let’s first start with the required documents to prepare before applying online: